terraform-ibm-modules/tim-mcp/static/instructions.md

 ```

 **Real-world example of this mistake:**
-- `terraform-ibm-modules/cloud-monitoring/ibm` EXISTS
+- AI saw that `terraform-ibm-modules/cloud-monitoring/ibm` exists
-- `terraform-ibm-modules/log-analysis/ibm` DOES NOT EXIST
+- AI incorrectly assumed `terraform-ibm-modules/log-analysis/ibm` must also exist
-- The correct module for log analysis is `terraform-ibm-modules/observability-instances/ibm`
+- This module does NOT exist - always verify first

 ## Workflow by Intent